Cat and Dog Spay and Neuter in Staten Island, NY

 - Testicular and prostate cancers

-Spaying and neutering is much like any other surgery in that your pet will need time at home to recover, and will need to be seen within 2 weeks to have their stitches removed.
+Cat and dog spaying and neutering is much like other surgeries in that your pet will need time at home to recover, and will need to be seen within 2 weeks to have their stitches removed.
 We require that you keep your pet quiet and minimally active for the first week–that means no running, jumping, or rowdy play time.
 When you take your pet out into the yard to go to the bathroom, keeping them on a leash.

 We can provide Elizabethan collars for pets most likely to lick, bite, or chew at their stitches, and are happy to offer advice whenever it’s needed.
 Should you have any questions, concerns, or updates for us regarding your pet’s recovery, please contact us immediately.